-- Rokinon 12mm f/2.0 x-mount: The best all-round lens for photographing Milky Way in APS-C mirrorless cameras.
+- Rokinon 12mm f/2.0 x-mount: The best all-around lens for photographing the Milky Way on APS-C mirrorless cameras.
 It’s light, sharp, fast, and very cheap.
 Compatible with: Sony, Fuji, Canon, Olympus, and Panasonic.

-- Rokinon 10 mm f/2.8 ED: A similar option to the previous one, but also available on Nikon and Canon APC-C cameras.
+- Rokinon 10 mm f/2.8 ED: A similar option to the previous one, but also available for Nikon and Canon APC-C cameras.

 - Sigma 16mm 1.4 DC DN: If you’re looking for a lens with autofocus and some weather sealing, this is a good option.
 Compatible with: Sony E mounts and Micro 4/3 cameras.